-Friday, Oct 15th: Opening night will feature the “Environmental Corridor” including booths by Elizabeth River Project, ODU Institute for Coastal Adaptation and Resilience, Virginia Space Grant Consortium, and Wetlands Watch.
-At 6 pm Native American Dance Groupe, Red Crooked Sky will do an honoring dance performance under the moon.
+Friday, Oct 15th: Opening night features the “Environmental Corridor” including booths by Elizabeth River Project, ODU Institute for Coastal Adaptation and Resilience, Virginia Space Grant Consortium, and Wetlands Watch.
+At 6 pm Native American Dance Groupe, Red Crooked Sky presents an honoring dance performance under the moon.

 Sunday, Oct 17th: Rounds out our stellar weekend with moments of introspection and reflection.
 At 10 am Sky’s the Limit Yoga hosts a class under the moon and the evening features music by the Virginia Opera and dance performances by the ODU Dance Program.

-All three nights of the public festival will have performances, art demonstrations, food, and beverages from 5-8 pm.
+All three nights of the public festival have performances, art demonstrations, food, and beverages from 5-8 pm.
 Inside the Barry Art Museum, check out Waxing and Waning, the companion moon exhibition, and explore NASA’s hands-on activities and a Virtual Reality tour of the moon’s surface.
-The Chrysler Museum Glass Studio Mobile Studio will be creating lunar-inspired demonstrations from 6-9 pm and we welcome you to stargaze with the Back Bay Astronomers!
-Up Monarch Way, the VMFA Art Mobile will be parked by the ODU Gordon Gallery and at the Brock Commons, there will be the Monarch Market, a vendor fair with local crafts, food music, and activities.
+The Chrysler Museum Glass Studio Mobile Studio creates lunar-inspired demonstrations from 6-9 pm and we welcome you to stargaze with the Back Bay Astronomers!
+Up Monarch Way, the VMFA Art Mobile will be parked by the ODU Gordon Gallery and at the Brock Commons, there is the Monarch Market, a vendor fair with local crafts, food music, and activities.